mailchain/community/mentoring/mentored-contributor.md

 * Commit at least 20 hours per month.
 * Remain in good standing throughout the program and uphold our [Code of Conduct][code_of_conduct].
 * Expect respect from mentors and peers who are in the cohort with you.
-* Attend, at a minimum, bi-weekly standups (approx 30 minutes each).
 * Work at your own pace but leverage standups to openly discuss your wins and blockers.
 * Use the standups to cover topics related to skill growth, suggested activities, and suitable issues to work on.
 * Be helpful and share knowledge with your peers in the cohort.